Q. When will Enrolment Forms be available for next year’s Year 7

 Q. My child is currently attending primary school, when should I enrol them for year 7 at Southern River College

->

-> A. We take enrolments anytime, however as soon as your child starts year 6, sending in a completed Application for Enrolment, available on our website, will ensure you are included in all the information relating to starting at Southern River College in Year 7.
+A. We take enrolments anytime, however as soon as your child starts year 6, sending in a completed Application for Enrolment, available on our website or our Front Office, will ensure you are included in all the information relating to starting at Southern River College in Year 7.
 Throughout the year; parent tours, an information night, scholarship information and other relevant information is emailed at regular intervals.

->

-> Q. Can we download a copy of the Enrolment Form?
+Q. Can we download a copy of the Enrolment Form?

 A. Yes, copies of the Enrolment Forms are available for download.
 Copies of the Enrolment Forms will be distributed to Year 7’s in local feeder primary schools in the second half of Term 1.
 They can also be posted to applicants from outside our feeder primary schools.
 If you would like a form, please contact the College on 9495 3200.